-- add -I<TauolaLocation>/include at the compilation step, - add -L<TauolaLocation>/lib along with -lTauolaCxxInterface -lTauolaFortran at the linking step. - TAUOLA libraries must be provided for the executable; eg. with the help of LD\LIBRARY\PATH.
+- add -I<TauolaLocation>/include at the compilation step, - add -L<TauolaLocation>/lib along with -lTauolaCxxInterface -lTauolaFortran at the linking step. - add also -lTauolaTauSpinner if TauSpinner library has been compiled and will be used in user project. - TAUOLA libraries must be provided for the executable; eg. with the help of LD\LIBRARY\PATH.